kasperdokter/woopy/README.md

 One of the reasons for the instability of python-wootrade is the unnecessary code complexity, which makes is hard to debug.
 It seems that python-wootrade is a stripped down version of [python-binance](https://github.com/sammchardy/python-binance).
 The source code of python-binance is equally complicated.

 Woopy avoids all unnecessary complications, which leaves a simple module that is easy to maintain.
+Woopy has only two dependencies, namely `requests` and `websockets`.

 # Prerequisites